 Your Essential Winter Hiking Checklist

-What to bring, wear, and eat for those rewarding trips out into the snow.
+Here's what to bring, wear, and eat for those rewarding trips out into the Hudson Valley snow.

 Fotolia | Odishev